anupaDev1989/WS-testsuite-lab/README.md

 ## Rate Limiting

-The API implements tiered rate limiting:
+The API implements tiered rate limiting with persistent client identification:

-- **Free Tier**: 4 requests per minute
+- **LLM Endpoints**: 3 requests per minute (e.g., `/api/llm/*`)
-- **Paid Tier**: 20 requests per minute
+- **General API Endpoints**: 100 requests per minute (e.g., `/api/*`)

-Rate limit headers are included in all responses:
+#### Client Identification
+- Each client is assigned a persistent UUID stored in `localStorage`
+- The UUID is sent in the `x-client-id` header with every request
+- Rate limits are enforced per client UUID, not just IP address

+#### Rate Limit Headers
+All responses include these headers:
-- `X-RateLimit-Limit`: Maximum requests allowed
+- `X-RateLimit-Limit`: Maximum requests allowed in the current window
-- `X-RateLimit-Remaining`: Remaining requests
+- `X-RateLimit-Remaining`: Remaining requests in the current window
 - `X-RateLimit-Reset`: When the limit resets (UNIX timestamp)
+- `Retry-After`: Only present when rate limited (seconds to wait)

 ## Contributing